SAIKIRANN226/Aws-DevOps-Notes/Interview_Questions.md

 git merge combines two branches and creating a new merge commit-id and also preserving the history, so that we can track who did what changes.
 It is used for better collaboration. rebase moves on top of another branch which creates a linear history.

 ### How do you resolve a merge conflict in Git ?
-- Identify the conflicted files "git status"
+- Identify the conflicted files first 'git status'
 - Open files and manually resolve conflicts (Look for <<<<<< markers).
-- Mark as resolved "git add <file>"
+- Mark as resolved 'git add <file>'
 - Commit "git commit -m "Resolved merge conflict"

 ### What is the difference between fork and clone in GitHub ?